Current to 16 July 2018

 Reviews are forthcoming in the Journal of Parliaments, Estates & Representation (Routledge, UK) and in Public Law (Sweet & Maxwell, UK).

 Evidence Lost in a ‘False Geography’: How Variable Management Enabled Bentham to Avoid Transplanting ‘English Mischiefs upon French Ground’ in his Draught of a Code for the French Judicial System.
-Paper accepted for presentation at the Bentham Project Symposium (12 – 13 April 2018, Endsleigh Gardens, UCL, London).
+Paper presented at the Bentham Project Symposium (12 – 13 April 2018, Endsleigh Gardens, UCL, London).
+Comments by Dr. Philip Schofield.
+Prospectus for publication in The Journal of Bentham Studies approved in June; article in progress.

 Chief Justice John Marshall and ‘The Exigencies of the Nation’.
-Paper accepted for presentation at the Lebanon Valley College (Second Annual) Conference on Political History (8-9 June 2018, Annville, PA).
-Solicited by Prof. James Broussard, conference organizer.
+Paper presented at the Lebanon Valley College (Second Annual) Conference on Political History (8-9 June 2018, Annville, PA).
+Solicited by Prof. James Broussard, conference organizer; comments by Prof. Philip Benesch.

 Current Academic Position: